Skip to content

 Hooks

 Hooks are automated actions that trigger on specific Claude Code events.
-The plugin configures three hooks:
+The plugin configures these hooks:

 • PostToolUse codex-pair hook — always loaded, but self-gates on a project marker file and stays silent (zero cost, zero codex calls) unless you opt in.
 Covered in detail below.